WSG23/yosai_intel_dashboard_fresh/README.md

 - [Data Versioning](docs/data_versioning.md)
 - [Data Processing](docs/data_processing.md)

+Core service protocols live in `services/interfaces.py`.
+Components obtain implementations from the `ServiceContainer` when an explicit instance is not provided, allowing tests to supply lightweight mocks.

 The dashboard is extensible through a lightweight plugin system.
 Plugins live in the `plugins/` directory and are loaded by a `PluginManager`.
 See [docs/plugins.md](docs/plugins.md) for discovery, configuration details and a simple **Hello World** example.
 The [plugin lifecycle diagram](docs/plugin_lifecycle.md) illustrates how plugins are discovered, dependencies resolved and health checks performed.

 ```